bytedance/lightseq/lightseq/inference/README.md

 Drop everything now.
 Meet me in the pouring rain.
 Kiss me on the sidewalk.
 ```

-LightSeq installation from pypi only supports python 3.6 to 3.8 on Linux for now.
+LightSeq installation from PyPI only supports python 3.6 to 3.8 on Linux for now.
 Consider compiling from source if you have other environments.

 And there is also a quick start for huggingface GPT in examples.